Badrmoh/kafka-prod-cons-demo/README.md

 [![Build/Push Docker Images](https://github.com/Badrmoh/kafka-prod-cons-demo/actions/workflows/docker.yml/badge.svg)](https://github.com/Badrmoh/kafka-prod-cons-demo/actions/workflows/docker.yml)

-# A simple kafka environment in action
+# A simple kafka environment in docker containers

 ## Description
 Kafka is a messaging and broker system that allows to send and receive real-time events/data.
 Such system is used widely in several projects like Sentry.
 Kafka is distinguished for its ability to run as a distributed system and storing large amounts of data without losing performance.